PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 featuredImageType: full
 ---

-This is a comprehensive, step-by-step guide to run finance exactly like we do at PostHog - without a dedicated finance person.
-You should be able to pretty much copy and paste this.
+We run finance at PostHog without a dedicated finance person.
+This is a comprehensive, step-by-step guide to do just that.
 If you implement _everything_ below, it should take 1 person a week.

 The aim to to get your financial ops running on autopilot as much as possible, through a combination of useful tools and a sensible, repeatable process.
 Who knows, maybe you'll actually _look forward_ to digging into your finances on a regular basis, rather than breaking out in a cold sweat every time your investors ask you for an update...